-Lost Roanoke Colony Found - Maps, Artifacts and DNA Evidence
+Lost Roanoke Colony is Found: Evidence in Maps, Artifacts and DNA Tracking

 We have evidence from this site that strongly indicates that there were Roanoke colonists here.— Nicholas M. Luccketti of the First Colony Foundation

 Organized research from the renowned Research Triangle Park points to a link between the Roanoke Lost Colonists and the current descendants of early Native American peoples they met in and around the present town of Chocowinity, North Carolina.
 Evidence is found in maps, archaeological artifacts and DNA markers (Find some names of descendants living today and follow the research at http://dna-explained.com/).